 Every English-language article on Cortagen gets the same thing wrong in the first sentence.
 They call it a thymus peptide.
 It is not.
-Cortagen (Ala-Glu-Asp-Pro) is a cerebral cortex bioregulator, derived from bovine brain cortex research at the St. Petersburg Institute of Bioregulation and Gerontology.
-And that misidentification cascades: the immune data, the T-cell claims, the famous 2-to-4-fold mortality reduction -- none of it belongs to Cortagen.
+Cortagen (Ala-Glu-Asp-Pro) is aimed at the cerebral cortex, the outer layer of the brain where thinking and voluntary movement are organised, and it comes out of bovine brain cortex research at the St. Petersburg Institute of Bioregulation and Gerontology.
+That misidentification cascades: the immune data, the T-cell claims, the famous 2-to-4-fold mortality reduction, none of it belongs to Cortagen.
 It belongs to a different peptide from the same lab.

 This matters more than taxonomy.
 It changes what Cortagen actually does, who should consider it, and what realistic outcomes look like.
 Here are the seven things that every circulating Cortagen article gets wrong.

 The Khavinson bioregulators work like organ-specific maintenance signals.
-Each one is a short peptide sequence derived from a specific tissue -- thymus, pineal gland, liver, blood vessels, cerebral cortex -- that tells cells in that organ which genes to reactivate.
+Each one is a short peptide sequence derived from a specific tissue (thymus, pineal gland, liver, blood vessels, cerebral cortex) that tells cells in that organ which genes to switch back on.
 Thymalin comes from thymus tissue and signals immune cells.
 Cortagen comes from cerebral cortex tissue and signals cortical neurons.
 They are from the same research program, but they talk to different organs.
 Confusing them is like confusing a house key with a car key because they are made of the same metal.

 What Every Article About Cortagen Gets Wrong